Cyckey/Sozu/docs/guide/torrenting/getting-started.md

 ## Recommended Clients
 ::: tip
-Its reccomended to use a vpn when torrenting to avoid any issues with your internet provider.
+Its recomended to use a vpn when torrenting to avoid any issues with your internet provider.
 You can find a list of recommended vpns [here](/tools#vpn)
 :::
 ### PC